Former Gujarat chief minister, Keshubhai Patel passes away at 92

 Patel was also the chairman of the Shree Somnath Trust, which manages the famous Somnath temple in Saurashtra region.

-Gujarat Chief Minister Vijay Rupani paid tributes to the BJP stalwart saying Patel''s death is a huge loss for the people of Gujarat.
+Gujarat Chief Minister Vijay Rupani paid tributes to the BJP stalwart saying Patel's death is a huge loss for the people of Gujarat.

 Speaking at a rally at Ghadhada, where bypolls will be held on November 3, Rupani said, "Keshubhai Patel, the leader who made BJP big from Jan Sangh days, who dedicated his entire life for service of nation and farmers, has died today.
 This is a big loss to Gujarat and the BJP."